Best trails in Tuchekoi National Park

 Which trail has the most elevation gain in Tuchekoi National Park?

-If you're looking for elevation gain, Tuchekoi National Park has you covered.
-Pomona to Cooran Loop boasts the most elevation gain with 2,086 ft of total ascent.
-The park's runner-up is Mount Cooroora from Pomona, which will get you 1,220 ft of elevation gain.
+Pomona to Cooran Loop has the most elevation gain with 2,086 ft of total ascent.
+The park's runner-up is Mount Cooroora from Pomona, which has 1,220 ft of elevation gain.

 Are there running trails available in Tuchekoi National Park?